 Scoring a 36 on the ACT is a goal many students aspire to—but few accomplish.
-Fewer than one-tenth of the top 1% of test-takers ever see that number when they receive their score reports.
+Less than 0.5% of test-takers ever see that number when they receive their score reports.
 While achieving this goal usually isn’t easy, it’s not impossible, either.
 If you’re up to the challenge, consider these tips for getting a perfect ACT score.

 Ask Yourself If It’s Realistic